MicrosoftDocs/OfficeDocs-O365ITPro/yammer/get-started-with-yammer/azure-ad-b2b-guests-yammer.md

 Yammer global administrators can get access to the new B2B Guests in Yammer preview by submitting request through [this sign-up form](https://go.microsoft.com/fwlink/?linkid=2131955).
 Please note that  [Native Mode for Microsoft 365](../configure-your-yammer-network/overview-native-mode.md) is a pre-requisite to enable this preview.
 Once you have signed-up, Microsoft engineering and support teams will reach out to you to finalize dates for enablement of early access for your tenant.

 > [!IMPORTANT]
 > If you enable B2B Guest support in Yammer Preview for your network, you will not be able to switch back to the legacy mode for Guests.
-The new B2B Guests in Yammer preview and Native Mode for Microsoft 365 for Yammer, which is a pre-requisite for this preview, involve irreversible migration of users, communities, and data from legacy mode to Azure Active Directory and SharePoint respectively..
+The new B2B Guests in Yammer preview and Native Mode for Microsoft 365 for Yammer, which is a pre-requisite for this preview, involve irreversible migration of users, communities, and data from legacy mode to Azure Active Directory and SharePoint respectively.

 ## Are there any expectations around participating in the preview?